 1 team hour = 0.75 units (This assumes that each member of the team is in the class at least 50 percent of the time.
 The unit value may be more or less depending on the time commitment of the team members.)

 Discrete Course Preparations

 Every attempt will be made to ensure that no faculty member teaches more than three discrete course preparations for courses of three to four credits in a semester.
-When a faculty member is required by the division chair to teach the maximum number of discrete course preparations, which is three four-credit or four three-credit courses, this will constitute a full class load (15 units) for the semester.
+Dean approval is required when a faculty member is required by the department chair to teach the maximum number of discrete course preparations, which is three four-credit or four three-credit courses; this will constitute a full class load (15 units) for the semester.

 Overload Teaching Assignments

 A faculty position at HCC is considered a full-time responsibility.
-Overload teaching assignments must be approved by the division chair.
-Other faculty overload employment within the college, such as administrative responsibilities or special projects), must be approved by the vice president of academic affairs.
+Overload teaching assignments must be approved by the dean.
+Other faculty overload employment within the college, such as administrative responsibilities or special projects, must be approved by the vice president of academic affairs.
 Overload teaching or other overload employment will not normally be granted in excess of four semester hours or the equivalent per semester.

 Faculty are expected to maintain at least five office hours scheduled over at least four days per week.

 Faculty are expected to demonstrate quality teaching by:

 Faculty are expected to participate in developing and implementing plans to measure student learning.
 These measures will focus on student learning in the total educational program and will include measures of value-added projects and comparisons with national or regional data.
 If deficiencies are found, faculty are expected to participate in program or course modifications designed to improve student learning in the areas of deficiency.
 As needed by the division, the faculty will participate in approved learning outcomes assessment projects.

 Faculty are expected to engage in the following activities that normally encompass 60 hours on an annual basis: